UNHM-TEAM-PROJECT/Spring2025-Team-Essentials/README.md

 ```
 5. Ask pdf related questions, e.g., “What is the professor's phone number?"

-## Automated Testing for Compliance Chatbot
-## Overview
-The automated testing module is designed to evaluate the performance, accuracy, and relevance of the chatbot designed to assist students with internship-related queries.
-By running predefined test cases, it ensures the chatbot provides accurate, context-aware, and relevant answers to user queries.

-The process involves the following key steps:

-**Test Case Setup**: Each test case for the pdf in this iteration includes the necessary creitera for a question for a syallbus.

-**Response Evaluation**: The chatbot's response is assessed for Answer Relevancy, which measures its relevance to the query, and Faithfulness, which checks its consistency with the provided context.

-**Automated Execution**: The program sends pdf from the test cases to the chatbot are evaluated.

 ## Key Components

 ### Test Case Structure